How to migrate a WordPress website to Reseller Hosting

 If you have already completed this step, please skip to Upload your website files.

-Firstly you'll need to login into your Plesk 12.5 control panel, which will be at a URL similar to https://your_server_number.xenserve.com:8443/
+Firstly you'll need to login to your Plesk 12.5 control panel, which will be at a URL similar to https://your_server_number.xenserve.com:8443/

 Once you have logged in, click on the 'Subscriptions' option, in the left hand menu.